nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 46 - The Tears.md

 ### Scene 4: The Heart

 - **Key Event:** Angelica resolves to use her status as a ghost to become dangerous to her enemies.
-  - _Key Dialog:_ **Angelica Vance:** "I left my heart in the Stone Age. ...
+  - _Key Dialog:_ **Angelica Ward:** "I left my heart in the Stone Age. ...
 But ghosts are dangerous.
 Ghosts have nothing left to lose."

 ---